-OneDrive
+OneDrive for Business

-OneDrive provides you with 1TB of online storage.
+OneDrive for Business provides you with 1TB of online storage.

-You access your OneDrive account through your myUCT portal by navigating to http://portal.office.com/ and entering your UCT username and password.
+You access your OneDrive account through your myUCT portal by navigating to https://portal.office.com/ and entering your UCT username and password.
 Then click OneDrive to access your online storage.